shakefu/yarn-knit/README.md

 # yarn-knit

-Fast and small docker images for node based on yarn
+Fast and minimal docker images for node based on yarn.